 1.4.
 Organization of 2 international meetings for local institutions (Italy, Spain).

 A.2.
 Carrying out social research studies in Italy and Spain:

 2.1.Conduction of interviews, play roles, focus groups;

 A.3.
 Production of tools, information and training material.
 As output of the research work, scientific committee produced:

 3.1.
 The ethics and corporate responsibility code addressed to sport associations/clubs for subscription, indicating a first commitment toward the implementation of the guidelines.
 The web site will allow on line subscription;

 3.2.
 Guidelines for sport associations;

 3.4.
 Information material in order to disseminate the model to a wide public;

 Phase B – promotion:

-In order to reach the general public and the public authorities focusing on the topic and to disseminate the project’s results, tools and other materials (such as web site, ethics code and guidelines), the following events will be organized:
+In order to reach the general public and the public authorities focusing on the topic and to disseminate the project’s results, tools and other materials (such as web site, ethics code and guidelines), the following events have been organized: